chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 ```csharp
 foreach (T value in maybe) { ... }
 ```
+Deconstructing a "maybe" is unsafe, but iterating over it is safe.

 **Remark.** We could have implemented `IEnumerable<T>` but we didn't since it would have enabled LINQ to Objects, something we certainly do not want (what